 4G home internet

-If you can't access 5G in your area, but you want mobile home broadband, then 4G home internet could be an option.
+If you can't access 5G in your area, but you want wireless home broadband, then 4G home internet could be an option.
 4G coverage in Australia is currently greater than 5G and, while the major telcos are upgrading or installing new infrastructure to support 5G, 4G isn't going anywhere anytime soon.

 The majority of 4G home internet plans in Australia come with unlimited data usage, but some may be capped to download speeds of 20Mbps (TPG, iiNet, Internode, Kogan and Vodafone all have this cap) while others, such as 4G services from Optus and Spintel offer uncapped 4G speeds.